 JULY TO SEPTEMBER

 Red and white take centre-stage on 9 August, Singapore’s National Day.
 Enjoy riveting performances and spectacular fireworks at the National Day Parade.
-Don red and white (the colours of our flag) to add a patriotic touch!
-It’s coming up soon so don’t forget to check out our ultimate guide on where to eat, play and join in with the SG53 fun.
+Don red and white (the colours of our flag) to add a patriotic touch.
+It’s coming up soon so get ready for open days at museums, local eats and more!

 Hari Raya Haji